Smart Meter Installation Cost

 Smart meters and in-home displays are two different things - your smart meter is installed into your wall, whereas your in-home meter is a portable small touch screen device.
 To manually read your smart meter, you can log onto your in-home display unit, and that will quickly show you your daily, weekly, and monthly energy usage in terms of kilowatt-hours, money and carbon emissions.

 Smart meters track and record your gas and electricity usage, providing real-time information which transfers back to your supplier whilst giving you the option to set up automatic payments.
+Smart thermostats are devices which give you control of your heating and heat settings from your phone.

 Smart meters can only be installed in a household by renters if they're directly paying for a traditional meter or paying the energy supplier for their gas and electricity.
 The national rollout of smart meters is an encouraging factor for landlords, so if you want a smart meter, it's best to speak to them to see if they're planning on installing one.

-What is Economy 7 and 10 tariffs?
+What Are Economy 7 and 10 Tariffs?

 Yes, you will!
 If you're a dual-fuel consumer, then you will need to have both meters replaced and re-fitted separately to two separate smart meters.
 The two devices will join together to relay information onto just one in-home display unless your gas and electricity come from different suppliers.